Search | Directories | Reference Tools

 Baccalaureate honors (summa cum laude, magna cum laude, cum laude) are awarded only to recipients of a first baccalaureate degree.
 These honors are earned by those students who have completed no fewer than 90 residence credits at this institution.
 At least 60 of the 90 credits must have been acquired on a graded basis.

-The University's Honors Committee determines annually the grade-point requirement for each baccalaureate honor at each campus, (Seattle, Bothell, and Tacoma).
+The University's Honors Committee determines annually the grade-point requirement for each baccalaureate honor at each campus (Seattle, Bothell, Tacoma).
 In recent years, approximately ten percent of the students have been awarded baccalaureate honors.
 Distance Learning courses (those that include a DL prefix) are included in the UW cumulative GPA and therefore count toward baccalaureate honors.

 Freshman, Sophomore, Junior, and President's Medals